Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Make a double batch and freeze into popsicle molds for a frozen sweet treat

-How Should I Store This?
+How To Store

-This creamy smoothie is best enjoyed immediately, however, it can easily be prepped in advance and stored in an air-tight container in the refrigerator for up to 24 hours.
+This creamy smoothie is best enjoyed immediately, however, it can easily be prepped in advance and stored in an airtight container in the refrigerator for up to 24 hours.
 Shake or stir it up prior to drinking.

 More High Protein Smoothie Recipes You’ll Love